 - You can also use the magic connector to devise the correct connections between ArchiMate concepts.

 Database Deployment Manager (DDM) tool designs database structures (queries, tables, etc.) using an object-oriented methodology.
-The object-oriented modeling devises table templates that explain the structure of a table.
+Object-oriented modelling devises table templates that explain the structure of a table.
 It also creates instances of the table template which is used to physically create the tables in the database.
 DDM is distributed as free software under the LGPL License.

-- Devise E-R diagrams between the selected tables, export these as graphics or SVG
+- Devise E-R diagrams between the selected tables, and export these as graphics or SVG

 - Load or save startup data for tables from CSV files